globaleaks/whistleblowing-software/.github/ISSUE_TEMPLATE.md

 PLEASE FILL THE FOLLOWING INFORMATION

-Please use this form just for but reporting or feature requests.
+Please use this form just for bug reporting or feature requests.
 For all that relates to support requests please instead use: https://www.globaleaks.org/contact/

 -->